Tuesday, September 22, 2020

 “Do you climb out the nose?”
 Terra asked.

-He chuckled and said, “No. Follow me.”
+He chuckled and said, “Not quite.
+Follow me.”
 As he neared the giant skull, a tremor shivered through the earth.

 The grinding of stone filled Terra’s ears and the skull began to move.
 The weathered old bone tilted upward like the beast was opening its jaws, and when its maw was open enough to allow a Werelupe’s height, it stopped.